ECIL-EdgeAI/ianvs/Distributed Synergy AI Benchmarking.md

 ## Goals
 For developers or end users of distributed synergy AI solutions, the goals of the distributed synergy AI framework are:
-- facilitating efficient development for developers by preparing
+- Facilitating efficient development for developers by preparing
     - test cases including dataset and corresponding tools
     - benchmarking tools including simulation and hyper-parameter searching
-- revealing best practices for developers and end users
+- Revealing best practices for developers and end users
     - presentaion tools including leaderboards and test reports